I hope you are as excited as I am about learning your Windows 10 keyboard shortcuts!

 Instead of trying to learn the language all at once, it’s better to start small – building up your vocabulary and confidence – before getting too far ahead of yourself.

-The same is true with your Windows 10 shortcuts, and the best place to start building your shortcut vocabulary is with the activities you perform on a daily basis within the program.
+The same is true with your Windows 10 shortcuts, and the best place to start building your shortcut vocabulary is with the activities you perform daily within the program.

 If you first learn the shortcuts for the activities like these (that you already perform daily), that will not only speed up what you are currently doing in Windows 10, it will also build up your confidence, making it even more exciting to learn more.